codatio/codat-docs/docs/lending/guides/loan-writeback/repay-invoice-finance.md

 ---
-title: "Repay selective invoice financing"
+title: "Record invoice finance repayments"
-description: "Simplify your implementation with our selective invoice loan writeback best practices guide and correctly account for a loan programmatically"
+description: "Record the repayment of money owed to the lender for an invoice financing loan in the SMB's accounting platform"
-sidebar_label: "Repay for invoice financiers"
+sidebar_label: "Record: invoice finance"
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import WritebackMapping from "@components/global/Prototypes/WritebackMapping";

-Once the borrower's customer has paid for the goods/services the financed invoice is ready to be reconciled in the accounting platform.
+Once the borrower's customer has paid for the goods or services they purchased, the financed invoice is ready to be reconciled in the accounting platform.
-To reflect that programmatically:
+To reflect that programmatically, perform these steps:

-1. Account outstanding amount less fees, [create a transfer](/lending/guides/selective-invoice-finance-loan-writeback#create-transfer) from the lender's bank account to the borrower's
+1. [Create a transfer](/lending/guides/loan-writeback/repay-inoice-finance#create-transfer) from the lender's bank account to the borrower's to account for the oustanding amount less fees.

-2. To record interest or fees, [create a direct cost](/lending/guides/selective-invoice-finance-loan-writeback#create-direct-cost) against the lender's bank account
+2. To record interest or fees, [create a direct cost](/lending/guides/loan-writeback/repay-inoice-finance#create-direct-cost) against the lender's bank account.

-3. To update the invoice as paid, [create a payment](/lending/guides/selective-invoice-finance-loan-writeback#create-payment) in the lender's bank account
+3. To update the invoice as paid, [create a payment](/lending/guides/loan-writeback/repay-inoice-finance#create-payment) in the lender's bank account.

-4. [Create bank transactions](/lending/guides/selective-invoice-finance-loan-writeback#create-bank-transactions) to keep the lender's bank account transactions in sync
+4. [Create bank transactions](/lending/guides/loan-writeback/repay-inoice-finance#create-bank-transactions) to keep the lender's bank account transactions in sync.

 ```mermaid
 sequenceDiagram